tc39/proposal-ses/README.md

 ## Annex B considerations

+As of ES2016, the normative optionals of
+[Annex B](http://www.ecma-international.org/ecma-262/6.0/#sec-additional-ecmascript-features-for-web-browsers)
-As of ES2016, most of the normative optionals of [Annex B](http://www.ecma-international.org/ecma-262/6.0/#sec-additional-ecmascript-features-for-web-browsers) seem safe for inclusion as normative optionals of the proto-SES realm.
+seem safe for inclusion as normative optionals of the proto-SES realm.
 However, where Annex B states that these are normative